therabidbanana/orange-core/README.markdown

 Orange Philosophy
 -----------------
-The Orange application framework is intended to be a fully customizable CMS capable of hosting multiple sites while maintaining Sinatra-like ease of programming.
+The Orange application framework is intended to be a fully customizable CMS capable of hosting sites while maintaining Sinatra-like ease of programming.
 Some core ideas behind Orange:

-* Scaffolding doesn't have to be replaced if it's smart enough (most of the time)
+* We believe in magic - as long as it's not the evil kind
 * Put as much functionality into middleware as possible, so it can be easily reused and remixed
 * Give middleware a little more power so it's useful enough to handle more tasks